NotePlan/plugins/dwertheimer.TaskAutomations/readme.md

 # Task Automations plugin

 ## /ts - Tasks Sort
-This plugin will sort your tasks by priority or by #tag or @context/person.
+This plugin will sort your tasks in the open note in the Editor

 When you run /ts, it will sort the tasks into task types (open|scheduled|completed|cancelled), and it will ask you how you want to sort within those categories and whether you want the output to have the category type headings or not, e.g.: